Lombard Twins: Early life and career

 The twins were born in Buenos Aires, Argentina in the neighborhood of Mataderos, raised by a single mother.
 They began dancing together at age seven, inspired by Michael Jackson, subsequently dropping out of school at thirteen; and that same year debuting on the Argentinian television show, Ritmo de la Noche (Rhythm of the Night).

 In 1993, at fifteen they began acting, struggling to build an acting career as twins, while only recognized for their dancing.
 After their unsuccessful acting careers, they created their own dance choreographies and began playing drums and piano, expanding into other visual art forms — including writing short films at age nineteen.

 At twenty when they met James Brown and he invited them on stage to perform with him at a small concert in Buenos Aires, Brown called them the 'Soul Boys.'
 On Brown's recommendation they moved to New York a year later.
 They continued working with Brown for almost a decade.

-Moving to New York
+After Moving to New York

 In 1998, at 21, they moved to New York City with $800.
 They lived frugally in Spanish Harlem as undocumented immigrants, unable to speak English, without friends or family in New York, resorting to sleeping at least once in the subway.
 They learned to tap dance by frequenting jazz clubs also frequented by accomplished tap dancers.

 In 1999, they met, Michael Jackson, a childhood idol, at corner in Midtown NYC, in his car, the twins spotted and danced for him.
 Jackson rolled down his window, saying “you were very clean, you must practice a lot."
 A year later, they met Jackson at the Times Square Virgin Records store.
 Ten years later, they performed at Jackson's induction into the National Museum of Dance in Saratoga Springs, New York.